Client Highlights - The Poet Speaks Podcast: Amanda Eke

 The Poet Speaks Podcast: Amanda Eke

 Tsunoda Stylings is a Japan-based agency that strives to create successful, responsive websites that are fast, easy to use, and built with the best techniques.
 At Tsunoda Stylings, we search for new and experienced small business owners looking to promote their businesses without breaking the bank!
 Not too long after we opened our doors, we received a request from an outstanding spoken-word artist that wanted her website refreshed and redesigned.
-Please meet Amanda Eke.
-She is not only the host of The Poet Speaks Podcast, but she also holds workshops all over the globe as well as one-on-one mentorships for anyone wanting to perfect their writing skills.
-Read more below to learn more about her and what she plans to accomplish with her new site redesigned by Tsunoda Stylings.

 Interview with Amanda Eke: